pghalliday/grunt-mocha-test/README.md

 A grunt task for running server side mocha tests

 ## Getting Started
-Install this grunt plugin next to your project's [Gruntfile.js gruntfile][getting_started] with: `npm install grunt-mocha-test`

 Then add this line to your project's `Gruntfile.js` gruntfile: